 The monitoring data collected will provide robust information to draw sound conclusions around the effectiveness of mitigation measures for the target species and groups and inform adaptive management actions.
 The Biodiversity Monitoring Program additionally outlines the annual reporting requirements of monitoring results.
 Reporting requirements is discussed below.
 As the program will focus on performance indicators and provide an adaptive management framework the outcomes of these will be reported in the monitoring program annual reports.

-6.4 REPORTING AND INCIDENTS
+6.4 Reporting and Incidents

 Environmental incidents are defined within Section 8.3 of the CEMP, whilst required notifications are detailed in Section 3.12 of the EMS and Section 8.4 of the CEMP.
-Reporting requirements and responsibilities are documented in Section 9.4 the CEMP (UGL, 2023a).
-Non-compliance management and notification is detailed in Section 3.9 of the EMS and Section 9.5 of the CEMP.
+Reporting requirements and responsibilities are documented in Section 9.4 the CEMP.
+A summary of reporting requirements specific to the BMP is provided in Appendix F. Non-compliance management and notification is detailed in Section 3.9 of the EMS and Section 9.5 of the CEMP.

-UGL are dedicated to ensuring full compliance with Statutory Approvals and Infrastructure Approval.
-However, where there is an incident which results in a non-compliance the reporting of the incident is outlined in Section 8 of the CEMP (UGL, 2023a).
+PC are dedicated to ensuring full compliance with Statutory Approvals and Infrastructure Approval.
+However, where there is an incident which results in a non-compliance the reporting of the incident is outlined in Section 8 of the CEMP.
 Environmental incidents relating to biodiversity may include but not be limited to:

-- Unauthorised clearing or clearing beyond the extent of the Project boundary or premises - Unauthorised damage or interference to threatened species, endangered ecological communities (EEC) or critical habitat - Unauthorised death or injury of native fauna - Any potential breach of legislation, including a potential breach of a safeguard - Breaches of hygiene management requirements.
+- Unauthorised clearing or clearing beyond the extent of the Project boundary or premises - Unauthorised damage or interference to threatened species, endangered ecological communities (EEC) or critical habitat - · Unauthorised death or injury of native fauna - Any potential breach of legislation, including a potential breach of a safeguard - Breaches of hygiene management requirements.